Texas Caviar

 2. Prep the ingredients: Drain and rinse the black-eyed peas, black beans, and corn.
 Dice the red onions and the dulce Mediterraneo peppers.
 Chop the avocado, scallions, and cilantro.
 Slice the tomatoes.

-3. Assemble: In a large bowl combine all the ingredients then drizzle the ingredients with the dressing and mix gently.
+3. Assemble: Combine all the ingredients in a large bowl, drizzle with the dressing, and mix gently.

 Serving Options

-There are a variety of options for serving Texas Caviar but our favorite is with tortilla chips as an easy appetizer.
+There are various ways to serve Texas Caviar, but our favorite is as an easy appetizer with homemade tortilla chips.
 Here are a few other ways to serve it.

 Recipe Tips and Notes

 • Let it chill.
-This is delicious when served immediately but letting it chill helps the flavors marry.
+Although this is delicious when served immediately, letting it chill helps the flavors marry.

 • Give it a toss.
-Some of the veggies will release some water as they sit so give the salad a toss before serving.
+Some of the veggies will release water as they sit, so toss the salad before serving.

 • Save the avocado for last.
-As they sit avocados will begin to brown so add them right before serving.
-Our dressing does include lime juice which will slow down the browning process of avocados but not completely eliminated it.
+As they sit, avocados will begin to brown, so add them right before serving.
+Our dressing does include lime juice, which will slow down the browning process of avocados but not completely eliminate it.

 Make-Ahead and Storage

-Make-Ahead: Both the salad (minus the avocado) and dressing can be made in advance and then refrigerated.
-When ready to serve, add cut-up avocado to the salad then add the dressing and toss well to combine.
+Make-Ahead: The salad (minus the avocado) and dressing can be made in advance and refrigerated.
+When ready to serve, add the cut-up avocado to the salad, then add the dressing and toss well to combine.

 How to Store: Leftovers can be stored in an air-tight container in the refrigerator for up to 4 days.
 We do not recommend freezing leftovers.